SamChevalier/VoltageCollapse3Bus/README.md

 # VoltageCollapse3Bus
-Simulation and analysis of voltage collapse in a 3 bus power system.
+Simulation and analysis of voltage collapse in a 3 bus power system (the generator is tied to a transformer, so this is actually a 4 bus system).
 The simulation is run via Power System Analysis Toolbox (version 2.1.10 at http://faraday1.ucd.ie/psat.html).
 In order to stop the time domain simulation appropraitely, the PSAT file fm_int.m has been hacked slightly.
 The hacked version is given in the repository, and it must replace the original version in PSAT's main folder.

 There are 6 files: